 Biological control trials are underway in various US countries to introduce the Samurai wasp – a natural predator of the BMSB egg.
 Although this may not completely solve the problem or prevent stink bugs entirely, it would result in a marked reduction in infestations and risk to the horticultural sector.

 Stowaway insects like the BMSB, the AGM (Asian Gypsy Moth) and PSHB can be hard to detect.
 Once established, an infestation can have huge cost incurring consequences.

 Recently Rentokil was asked to fumigate an imported container load of wicker baskets which were infested with booklice.
 If this infestation had gone undetected and the goods had been offloaded, these booklice could have caused serious damage to more than just one client.

-Rentokil provides expert pest control services to treat your commodities, containers and shipping vessels for brown marmorated stink bugs, Asian gipsy moth and various other invasive and stored product insects when they dock in South African ports.
-All services are performed according to SA Quarantine and Inspection Services specification.
+Rentokil provides expert pest control services to treat your commodities, containers and shipping vessels for brown marmorated stink bugs, Asian gipsy moths and various other invasive and stored product insects when they dock in South African ports.
+All services are performed according to SA Quarantine and Inspection Services specifications.